modchester/revtube/README.md

 # VistaTube
-vistatube is a VIDEO SITE that i am making and the link is http://vista.forzasoft.ml
+vistatube is a video sharing site designed as an alternative to youtube
+## the link is ~~http://vista.forzasoft.ml (OLD LINK)~~ http://vistatube.revtube.ml